Loading

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: The new Agile Methodology Planned Integrated Programming (PIP) is an efficient and powerful alternative for manufacturers, developers, and students of Software Engineering.
-The study is an experimental design, which allows evaluating the impact of the Agile PIP Methodology in the development of Educational Software.
-The population consisted of 5 professionals in charge of the development and maintenance of Educational Software, 15 teachers and 10 students from the School of Systems Engineering of the University of San Martín de Porres.
+Abstract: The new Agile Methodology, Planned Integrated Programming (PIP), is an efficient and robust alternative for manufacturers, developers, and students of Software Engineering.
+The study employs an experimental design that enables the evaluation of the impact of the Agile PIP Methodology on the development of educational software.
+The population consisted of 5 professionals in charge of creating and maintaining Educational Software, 15 teachers and 10 students from the School of Systems Engineering of the University of San Martín de Porres.
 The Results: Based on chi-square tests, they demonstrate that PIP has a significant impact.
-With a Continuity Correction statistic value of 8.643 and a p-value of 0.003, it is concluded that PIP significantly improves the development of educational software, providing a reduction in educational software development times, reduction of errors in testing, and satisfaction.
-The application of PIP in the School of Systems Engineering USMP was extremely useful, with an effectiveness of 80% according to the scale indicators.
-Conclusions: The Agile Planned Integrated Programming (PIP) methodology has proven to be a valuable resource for the development of educational software in the university context, achieving substantial improvements in quality, delivery times and user satisfaction, which validates its application in other similar projects within the educational sector.
+With a Continuity Correction statistic value of 8.643 and a p-value of 0.003, it is concluded that PIP significantly improves the development of educational software, reducing development times, testing errors, and improving satisfaction.
+The application of PIP in the School of Systems Engineering at USMP proved effective, with an 80% effectiveness rate according to the scale indicators.
+Conclusions: The Agile Planned Integrated Programming (PIP) methodology has proven to be a valuable resource for developing educational software in the university context, achieving substantial improvements in quality, delivery times, and user satisfaction, which validates its application in other similar projects within the academic sector.

 Keywords: Methodology, Agile, Flexibility, Adaptability, Educational Software, Planned Integrated Programming (PIP).